Rabbi Steven Blane began his professional Cantorial career in 1991, at Congregation Beth Israel in Biloxi, MS.

 Ordained a Rabbi in June 2001, he continued to serve as Cantor until 2006 at different (consecutive) Conservative and Reform temples around the country.
 During this time and until 2009, Rabbi Blane was a member of the Cantor’s Assembly – an international and highly regarded association of Cantors affiliated with Conservative Judaism.
-However, he resigned after being offered either resignation or expulsion when he began officiating at interfaith weddings.
+However, he chose to resign after being offered either resignation or expulsion when he began officiating at interfaith weddings.

-While he has led services in Lubavitch, Orthodox, Conservative and Reform, he feels most comfortable among the most progressive Jewish movements.
-It was while serving at Congregation Beth Tikvah that he realized he had a progressive mission, too:
+While he has led services in Lubavitch, Orthodox, Conservative, and Reform he feels most comfortable among the most progressive Jewish movements.
+It was while serving at Congregation Beth Tikvah that he realized he had a progressive mission, too.

 “I was unhappy; I was sad.
 Yes, I was doing well – I was serving a lovely community and I was making a good salary.
 But I was not growing: my vision was much larger than I could realize in the Conservative or any particular movement.
 And so I left the traditional pulpit to journey on my own.”

 That journey has been extensive and fruitful.
-It has led to Sim Shalom – an interactive, online and free Jewish synagogue, which – like JSLI – meets the needs of unaffiliated Jews and interfaith couples and espouses the Universalist philosophy.
+It has led to Sim Shalom – an interactive, online and free Jewish synagogue, which – like JSLI – meets the needs of unaffiliated Jews and interfaith couples and espouses the Jewish Universalist philosophy.
 Find out more about Sim Shalom.
 It has also led, of course, to JSLI’s Rabbinical School and Cantorial program.

 He majored in Voice and obtained a B.A. in Music Education from Jersey City University.
 Following college, he performed as a singer/actor off and on Broadway, most notably in the show “Strider” in 1978-1979.
-He was a film extra in “The Chosen” (don’t blink) and wrote an Off-Off Broadway musical, which he produced in 1981.
+He was a film extra in “The Chosen” (don’t blink) and wrote an Off-Off-Broadway musical, which he produced in 1981.
 In 1986 he co-founded Blane & DeRosa Productions, an audiobook and children’s audio production company.
-To date, the company has produced thousands of audio recordings for major publishers.
+He produced hundreds of audio recordings for major publishers.

 For more information on Rabbi Blane visit rabbi.net